Middle Tennessee State University: Campus

 The campus, set on 466 acre, features 234 permanent buildings with 3.1 e6sqft of space.
 It is 1 mi from the geographic center of Tennessee and 1.3 mi east of downtown Murfreesboro.

 There are 12 residence halls on campus, as well as two apartment complexes.
 The residence halls were being renovated and modernized as of 2011.
 In addition to the residence halls, one fraternity and six sororities have chapter houses on Greek Row.

-The western section of campus contains most of the college's original buildings, including the oldest classroom building, Kirksey Old Main, and the original dormitories—Monohan, Lyon, Jones and Rutledge Halls.
-Athletic facilities such as the Murphy Center, Johnny "Red" Floyd Stadium, the Alumni Memorial Gym, Reese Smith Jr. Field, and the university's tennis courts are on the western part of campus.
+It has been announced that the Womack Lane Apartments will be demolished in 2025 to accommodate the construction of newer living facilities on the same site.

+As of November 2024, MTSU is slated to open its new, Applied Engineering Building, on the south end of campus, adjacent to the School of Concrete and Construction Management building.

+Announced in 2024, the oldest building on campus, Kirksey Old Main (KOM) along with Rutledge Hall are to be renovated with a $53.4 million project slated to be completed in 2026.

 In the center is the main quad, surrounded by the Learning Resource Center, the Business and Aerospace Building, the Mass Communications Building, and the James E. Walker Library.
 One of the newest facilities is the US$147 million Science Building adjacent to the library, on the south end of campus.
 The eastern part of campus features some of the newest structures, such as the College of Education, Student Union, and the Academic Classroom which is the newest building at a cost of $47 million.
 Other notable facilities include the Recreation Center, softball field, intramural fields, and Greek Row.

-Middle Tennessee State University strictly regulates the presence of alcohol on campus, prohibiting possession by students while on property owned or controlled by the university, but allowing the sale of alcohol at events that meet certain criteria and have prior approval from the President's Office.
-In addition, all tobacco products, including electronic cigarettes, are prohibited on campus.
+In addition to alcohol prohibitions, all tobacco products, including electronic cigarettes, are prohibited on campus.

 The Japanese Supplementary School in Middle Tennessee (JSMT, 中部テネシー日本語補習校 Chūbu Teneshī Nihongo Hoshūkō), a weekend Japanese education program, holds its classes at Peck Hall, while its school offices are in Jefferson Square.